-Obituary: Melvyn Poll, opera singer and booster
+Obituary: Melvyn Poll, opera singer and Huskies booster

 “I want to do anything I can to foster opera and the love and quality of it,” he told The Seattle Times in 2012.
 Mr. Poll also taught voice as an adjunct professor for a year at the University of Washington School of Music.

 And he had a lot to teach.
-After several years’ experience abroad as a young opera singer in Germany and Israel, Mr. Poll returned to the United States, where he sang with several opera companies and orchestras, including four years at the New York City Opera (1974-78) and at Seattle Opera (where he made his debut in 1977 as Pinkerton in “Madame Butterfly”).
+After several years of experience abroad as a young opera singer in Germany and Israel, Mr. Poll returned to the United States and sang with several opera companies and orchestras, including four years at the New York City Opera (1974-78) and at Seattle Opera (where he made his debut in 1977 as Pinkerton in “Madame Butterfly”).
 On several occasions he was the featured soloist in Seattle Symphony programs; he also sang in the Music of Remembrance concert series.
 Among his recordings is a disc of songs by Paolo Tosti.

-A witty raconteur and a stalwart of the Jewish faith, Mr. Poll is survived by his wife, Rosalind Benaroya Poll; two children, Sydney Poll Calvo (son-in-law Shaya Calvo), and Ryan Poll (daughter-in-law Lisa Poll) and three grandchildren, Sally Calvo and Sasha and Eli Poll, all of Seattle.
+A witty raconteur and a stalwart of the Jewish faith, Mr. Poll is survived by his wife, Rosalind Benaroya Poll; two children, Sydney Poll Calvo (son-in-law Shaya Calvo), and Ryan Poll (daughter-in-law Lisa Poll); and three grandchildren, Sally Calvo and Sasha and Eli Poll, all of Seattle.
 A memorial event is planned for 1 p.m.
 Sunday, Jan.
 15, in the Nordstrom Recital Hall at Benaroya Hall.
 Donations in his memory may be made to the Seattle Symphony Orchestra or to a charity of the donor’s choice.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.